mennodejong1986/MicrosatelliteGenotypingFromBam/README.md

 If you use this pipeline for your own research, please cite:

-*de Jong, M.J., et al. Range-wide whole-genome resequencing of the brown bear reveals drivers of intraspecies divergence.
-Commun Biol 6, 153 (2023). https://doi.org/10.1038/s42003-023-04514-w*
+*De Jong et al., 2023, Range-wide whole-genome resequencing of the brown bear reveals drivers of intraspecies divergence.
+Commun Biol 6, 153. https://doi.org/10.1038/s42003-023-04514-w*

 ## Workflow overview